hellmake/CAST-Imaging-Workshop/content/2_Setup/22_Download_Applications.md

 The second application is an album manager which you can find at <https://github.com/shentar/jAlbum>.
 Do the same thing with this second app, and we're ready to go.

-### Declaring them into the portfolio
+### Declaring them in the portfolio
-Now that we have chosen our targets, let's integrate them into Highlight...
+Now that we have chosen our targets, let's add them to CAST Highlight...